jlleongarcia/jlleongarcia/content/blog/ssg-astro-components.md

 draft: false
 tags: ["Web","Dev"]
 description: 'Tutorial - Making ASTRO Website better.'
-summary: 'How to get better with ASTRO as SSG.
-My favourite components'
+summary: 'How to get better with ASTRO as SSG (for non web-devs).
+My favourite components for Astro.'
 url: 'understanding-astro-ssg-components'
 ---